criteo-research/robust-label-attribution/README.md

 The code is split in two parts:

-1. The experiments run on a simulated dataset.
+1. The experiments run on a synthetic dataset.
 2. The experiments run on [Criteo Attribution Modeling for Bidding Dataset](https://ailab.criteo.com/criteo-attribution-modeling-bidding-dataset/).